suika2engine/suika2/README.md

 and it provides that without sacrificing features or usability, providing tools and features to enrich both the creator and user experience.

-## What are the Suika2's Development Goals?
+## What is the Suika2's Development Goal?

-Suika2 aimes to be **a new standard for Visual Novel creation** in the era of 2020s, facilitating creators throughout their journey of creation.
+**A new standard for Visual Novel creation** in the era of 2020s is the goal of Suika2 development.

 ## What are the Suika2's Mission, Vision and Value (MVV)?